COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Incidence and Mortality

-Estimated new cases and deaths from thyroid cancer in the United States in 2014:
+Estimated new cases and deaths from thyroid cancer in the United States in 2021:

-Thyroid cancer affects women more often than men and usually occurs in people between the ages of 25 and 65 years.
+Thyroid cancer affects women more often than men and usually occurs in people aged 25 to 65 years.
 The incidence of this malignancy has been increasing over the last decade.
-Thyroid cancer commonly presents as a cold nodule.
+Thyroid cancer commonly presents as a so-called cold nodule.
+It is detected as a palpable thyroid gland during a physical exam and evaluated with iodine I 131 scans; scintigraphy shows that the isotope is not taken up in an area of the gland.
 The overall incidence of cancer in a cold nodule is 12% to 15%, but it is higher in people younger than 40 years and in people with calcifications present on preoperative ultrasonography.[3,4]

-Patients with a history of radiation administered in infancy and childhood for benign conditions of the head and neck, such as enlarged thymus, acne, or tonsillar or adenoidal enlargement, have an increased risk of cancer as well as other abnormalities of the thyroid gland.
-In this group of patients, malignancies of the thyroid gland first appear beginning as early as 5 years following radiation and may appear 20 or more years later.
+Patients with a history of radiation therapy administered in infancy or childhood for benign conditions of the head and neck (such as enlarged thymus, tonsils, or adenoids; or acne) have an increased risk of cancer and other abnormalities of the thyroid gland.
+In this group of patients, malignancies of the thyroid gland appear as early as 5 years after radiation therapy and may appear 20 or more years later.
 Radiation exposure as a consequence of nuclear fallout has also been associated with a high risk of thyroid cancer, especially in children.[6,7,8]

 Diffuse, intense immunostaining for vascular endothelial growth factor in patients with papillary cancer has been associated with a high rate of local recurrence and distant metastases.
-An elevated serum thyroglobulin level correlates strongly with recurrent tumor when found in patients with differentiated thyroid cancer during postoperative evaluations.[22,23] Serum thyroglobulin levels are most sensitive when patients are hypothyroid and have elevated serum thyroid-stimulating hormone levels.
+An elevated serum thyroglobulin level correlates strongly with recurrent tumor when found in patients with differentiated thyroid cancer during postoperative evaluations.[25,26] Serum thyroglobulin levels are most sensitive when patients are hypothyroid and have elevated serum thyroid-stimulating hormone levels.
 Expression of the tumor suppressor gene p53 has also been associated with an adverse prognosis for patients with thyroid cancer.